Inflect logo

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 5.
 Facilities in this market provide a focused selection of regional fiber providers and national incumbents as of September 2025.
+This ensures diverse routing for traffic heading toward Western Europe or the Balkans.

 Bare Metal: High-performance compute options are available through providers such as Hivelocity and Latitude.sh, which serve the region through partner networks as of September 2025.
+These services allow for rapid deployment of physical hardware without long-term capital expenditure.

 Power Analysis

-Average Cost Of Power: Industrial electricity is priced at €0.28/kWh, as of December 2023.
-This rate represents a predictable cost structure for medium-size consumers.
-The generation mix is notably green, with 68% coming from renewable sources as of December 2023.
+Average Cost Of Power: Industrial electricity is priced at €0.28/kWh as of December 2023.
+This rate provides a predictable cost structure for medium-size consumers.
+The generation mix is notably green, with 68% coming from renewable sources, making it a reliable choice for sustainability-focused operations as of December 2023.

 Market Access, Business & Tax Climate